 A few years ago, I was at the rink for my daughter’s first hockey game of the season.
 As an introvert who’s shy and finds small talk super awkward, I always dread meeting new people, and I don’t consider making friends my forte.
 Still, I sat myself next to the other moms clustered rink-side and tried to become part of the conversation.

 I didn’t know any of the other women, but I tried to make eye contact and look friendly.
 Unfortunately for me, they basically ignored me.
-Finally, one of the moms (you might call her the Queen Bee) turned her head to talk to me and introduced herself.
+Finally, one of the moms (I think of her as the Queen Bee) turned her head to talk to me and introduced herself.
 I recognized Queen Bee’s name, because she was the sister of an acquaintance.
 So, naturally I told her (the Queen Bee) that I knew her sister.
 She glowered at me and then told me in a cold voice, “I’m not like my sister,” and physically turned her back to me.

 I was flabbergasted.
-Surely this sort of behaviour wasn’t acceptable outside of grade 10.
+Surely this sort of behaviour wasn’t acceptable outside of junior high.

 But as the season went on, it was apparent that I was not part of the group.
 I hadn’t been granted admission to the hockey mom club that year.

 It IS About You (but not in the way that you think)

 If you’ve ever been in this position, you know that rejection stings.
 I felt like I had done something wrong, or that I was unlikeable.
 Because of friendship experiences I had previously, I was convinced that I was better at being friends with men, or that I didn’t have time for friendships.
 And this experience with the hockey moms confirmed the idea that I was bad at female friendship and that I didn’t know how to make friends.
 Deep down, though, I longed for connection with other women who accepted me, understood me, and supported me.
 I wanted relationships where I could be myself, without being judged or mean-girled.